Modern digital imaging coupled with specialist software helps to locate quite small changes in our skin over time.

 We are pleased to offer an effective form of screening to our patients but to be available nationally, targets would need to tightly honed.

-That TBP can improve early detection of melanoma in high risk populations is clear.
+More recent research has proven that TBP can improve early detection of melanoma in high risk populations.
 All good dermatology clinics should identify people who would particularly benefit and tailor screening to their needs.

 Our clinic uses the latest systems but these can also be improved.
 Specialist software currently assists and fresh developments in artificial intelligence will see this aspect take skin cancer screening further forward.